SERVIR-Amazonia/barbados-training/ceo/06_Map-validation-with-CEO.md

 <img align="center" src="../images/ceo/CEO_collect2.png" hspace="15" vspace="10" width="700">

 When you click `Save`, it should take you to the next plot.
-Go through all 20 plots and select whether it was mangrove or not.
-When you are done (and have saved each plot individually), click `Quit` to exit data collection mode.
+Go through a few plots and answer the survey questions.
+When you have done so, click `Quit` to exit data collection mode.

-Now that you have finished collecting data in your project, go back to the institution home page and click the `S` button to the right of your project.
+When you are ready to download the analyzed data, go back to the institution home page and click the `S` button to the right of your project.
 This will download the data as a .csv file.
 The file you download will retain the original columns from the sample points we generated in GEE and uploaded to CEO as a .csv (with `pl_` added to the column name).

 <img align="center" src="../images/ceo/CEO_projectpage2.png" hspace="15" vspace="10" width="600">

 <img align="center" src="../images/ceo/CEO_download.png" hspace="15" vspace="10" width="500">

+**Crowdsourcing Exercise!!
+We will all collect points in one project to crowdsource our efforts**

+Back in the Institutions page, click on Kyle Woodward's project - 'Land Cover Sample Interpretation - Kyle Woodward' and start Collecting.
+When you see a message that there are no more plots to analyze we are done!

+Like we've done before, we will then download this project's resulting sample dataset as a CSV from the Institution page.

 # Assess Accuracy and Estimate Area in Google Sheets

-For this section, copy the files from the [Suriname workshop Google Drive](https://drive.google.com/drive/u/2/folders/1czeYS5ZdCimR7tlQg-dE7QK8d08mzzIX) to your own Google Drive and work in Google Sheets.
+For this section, copy the files from the [Barbados workshop Google Drive](https://drive.google.com/drive/folders/1m2_2YzSSRNENOJZiNgqIsHg3p5OJSGqi?usp=drive_link) to your own Google Drive and work in Google Sheets.
 The files we will be using for this section are your CEO validation data (.csv) and your GEE pixel count data (.csv).

  If you want to work on your own computer in Microsoft Excel, make sure you have all relevant files downloaded to your computer.